SuperRunt/tableau-extension-open-link/README.md

 * add the extension object to the dashboard
 * choose 'My Extensions' in the pop up
 * select the manifest.trex file in this project

+## TODO
+* add configuration window, to let user set the domain for url searched for
+* currently we only cover, so I'll add functionality to allow other selection events too